DataCanvasIO/HyperTS/docs/en_US/source/contents/0300_dataformat.rst

 Required format
 ******************

-Different from the forecasting tasks, the input data for classification and regression tasks are nested DataFrame, which means the variations over a time segment are located in one cell.
+Differing from the forecasting tasks, the input data for classification and regression tasks are nested DataFrame, which means the variations over a time segment are listed in one cell.
 See example below.

 .. code-block:: none